rajaniket543/Tensor_Titans_Hemant_Jazzee2025/README.md

 ## 📄 Project Document

-You can find the complete documentation in the [docs/](./docs) folder
+You can find the complete documentation in the main branch.
 > The document contains a detailed explanation of the project idea, approach, implementation, and outcomes.

 ---